stew3254/WiPi/README.md

 **Todo:**
 * Figure out why the hostapd service is masked and fix it
-* Verbose option to print more helpful output and then print almost none if not invoked
 * Make error checking a whole lot better
 * Make better documentation
   * Add code output examples